Creole Christmas Fruitcake

 12

-• 1 cup Grand Marnier or orange liqueur
+• 1 Cup Grand Marnier or other orange−flavored Liqueur

 Instructions